scsosa/Getting_and_Cleaning_Data_Project/CodeBook.md

 ### Output a Data File

-The final step produces a data file __*avg.all.vars.by.subject.and.activity.txt*__  which is described in the Code Book section of this document.
+The final step produces a data file __*avg.all.vars.by.subject.and.activity.txt*__  , the contents of which are described in the Code Book section of this document.

 10)  Write the aggregated data set to a file.